-With people, cars, bicycles, even push mowers wheeled in for storage, a garage sees a lot of traffic.
+With people, cars, bicycles, and even push mowers wheeled in for storage, a garage sees a lot of traffic.
 This, coupled with all the do-it-yourself tasks that take place there, can lead to extensive wear and tear on a garage floor.
 Regardless how durable, the concrete surface will eventually reflect the abuse it takes.
 Water or extreme temperatures might cause it to crack, while vehicle fluids and other chemicals might leave behind stains.
-Eventually, these defects will sully the overall appearance of your garage floor and put it at risk of more severe damage, such as crumbling or fires.
+Eventually, these defects will sully the overall appearance of your concrete floor and put it at risk of more severe damage, such as crumbling or fires.

-Fortunately, you can restore the looks of your garage and protect it from these threats by finishing your garage floor.
-Though both roll on, the two most popular types of garage floor finishes—garage floor paint and epoxy paint—are quite different.
+Fortunately, you can restore the looks of your garage and protect it from these threats by painting the garage floor.
+The two most popular types of garage floor coating are garage floor paint and epoxy paint; both roll on but are quite different.
 Read on to learn more about these two types, and find out why the following products are among the best you can buy.

 Types of Garage Floor Paint Finishes